+Quogue

-Quogue 78 miles from Long Island City Number of trains each way daily 2 Single fares \$1.95 Excursion \$3.50
+78 miles from Long Island City

+Number of trains each way daily 2

+Single fares \$1.95 Excursion \$3.50

 Situated in close proximity to the sea, on a peninsula extending to the Ocean, directly between the two great south bays, it has been celebrated as a watering place for over a half century and is annually visited by those who have made it their summer residence for many years past.
-For
+For surf bathing, boating, fishing and fowling it is unsurpassed, and the selection of a good hotel or boarding house can be made from the following list:

-10 Gabriel Furman, Antiquities of Long Island (New York: J.W.
+Gabriel Furman, Antiquities of Long Island (New York: J.W.
 Bouton, 1875), 242-246.

-11 Long Island via the Long Island Railroad: with sketches of villages, stations, rural resorts, scenery, and objects of interest along the railroad and its branches, Walling's Route and City Guides (New York: Taintor Brothers, 1868).
+Long Island via the Long Island Railroad: with sketches of villages, stations, rural resorts, scenery, and objects of interest along the railroad and its branches, Walling's Route and City Guides (New York: Taintor Brothers, 1868).